fabran99/Aura-sinc-grab-screen/README.md

 ## How it works
 I make a screenshot with python and resize it to make the process faster.
-Pandas grabs the most common rgb colour from the screen, ignoring greys, and save, then converts the rgb values to hsl, in order to get the hue of the color, finally I save the color to color.txt in an infinite loop.
+Pandas grabs the most common rgb colour from the screen, ignoring greys, then converts the rgb values to hsl, in order to get the hue of the color, finally I save the color to color.txt in an infinite loop.

 change_color.js grabs the color from the txt and change the rgb color to match the hue, making the animation between the last color and the new one.